 Location: Es Mercadal, Spain

-The Cavalleria Ecomuseum Field School, has scheduled for 2013, fieldwork in two different sites.
-The first is The Roman Necropolis, which involves the excavation of a cluster of Roman tombs belonging to a cemetery located on the outskirts of the roman city of Sanisera, which was occupied from 123 BC to 550 AD.
-The second is the excavation of the Ancient Roman City of Sanisera, overlooking the natural port of Sanitja, which presents the same chronology as the above mentioned necropolis.
+Fieldwork will focus in two different sites.
+The first is The Roman Necropolis, which involves the excavation of a cluster of Roman tombs belonging to a cemetery located on the outskirts of the roman city of Sanisera, which was occupied from 400 BC to 550 AD.
+The second is the excavation of the Ancient Roman City of Sanisera, overlooking the natural port of Sanitja.

-The directors of this program are Macià Florit, an expert in film production of cultural, fiction and non-fiction videos, and Fernando Contreras, director of the Ecomuseum of the Cape of Cavalleria.
-Also, other archaeologists and specialists in biological anthropology and conservation will collaborate during the course.
+The director of this program is Macià Florit, an expert in film production of cultural, fiction and non-fiction videos.
+Also, archaeologists and specialists in biological anthropology and conservation will collaborate during the course.

 The course runs 7 hours per day, with time dedicated to both video footage while the archaeologists are excavating, and the processing of the digital documentation in order to create the archaeological documentary film.

 Participants will also be given lectures on methodology regarding film productions, movie trailers and some examples of the best films about Archaeology.
 Participants will also visit archaeological sites on the island through organized excursions.
 Courses are given in both English and Spanish.
 For every seven course days there are two days off.

 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.
 Participants that perform exceedingly well in the course may receive a letter of recommendation from our organization upon request.

 Sessions & Cost